AN APPALACHIAN SUMMER FESTIVAL

 Purchase any 5 adult tickets and receive 10% off!
 Some restrictions apply.
 Discount only applied to purchases at the box office or by phone (800.841.ARTS).

-Every summer, violinist Gil Morgenstern, Artistic Director of the Broyhill Chamber Ensemble and its international Reflections Series, assembles several of the nation’s most exciting and acclaimed chamber musicians for an exquisite concert series embracing a diverse repertoire of chamber music works.
+Every summer, violinist Gil Morgenstern, Artistic Director of the Broyhill Chamber Ensemble and his Reflections Series International, assembles some of the nation’s most exciting and acclaimed musicians for an exquisite concert series embracing a diverse repertoire of chamber music works.
 The series opens on June 30, with additional concerts on July 16, 23 and 25.

 Gil Morgenstern, violin